-- Preheat oven to 375 degrees F and spread 1 cup of marinara sauce on the bottom of a 9×13 baking dish.
+- Preheat oven to 350 degrees F and spread 1 cup of marinara sauce on the bottom of a 9×13 baking dish.

 - Arrange rolls, seam side down, in the baking dish.
-Top with remaining 1 cup of marinara sauce.
-Cover loosely with foil and bake for 30 minutes.
+Top with remaining 2 cups of marinara sauce, and remaining 1/2 cup mozzarella cheese.